Your pension options: SIPPs explained

 If you want a flexible and straightforward way to save for your retirement that puts you in the driving seat, a self-invested personal pension, or SIPP, might be appropriate.
-Here, we explain how SIPPs work so that you can consider whether it could be the right pension plan for you.
+Here, we explain how a SIPP works so that you can consider whether it could be the right pension plan for you.

 What is a SIPP?

-A SIPP is a type of personal pension that gives you the freedom to choose and manage your own investments, allowing you to make decisions that determine how your pension pot performs.
+A SIPP (Self Invested Personal Pension) is a type of personal pension that gives you the freedom to choose and manage your own investments, allowing you to make decisions that determine how your pension pot performs.
 A SIPP acts as a wrapper that can hold a number of different investments and is invested until you want to make withdrawals when you retire.

 What are the tax benefits?

 SIPPs work in a similar way to other types of pension in that you can pay into them whenever you want and they enjoy the same generous tax perks.
-This means that for every contribution you make, the government will pay 20%.
-So, if you paid in £100, this would effectively be topped up to £120.
+This means that for every contribution you make, the government will give you 20% tax relief.
+So, if you paid in £100, this would effectively be topped up to £125.
 This basic-rate tax relief is added to your pension automatically as your provider will claim it for you from the government.

 Higher-rate taxpayers (40%) can claim up to a further 20% in tax relief through their tax return, while additional-rate taxpayers (45%) can claim up to a further 25%.